latextemplates/IEEE/README.md

 All in all, the distributions of IEEEtran from 2007 are roughly equivalent to `\documentclass[conference]{IEEEtran}` (and version V1.8b), which **does not comply** with IEEE's rules for computer science conferences, because the `compsoc` option is missing.

 Hence, **double check with your conference whether you have to use `compsoc` or not.**

+Statement from IEEE:

+> Please note that, as stated on the webpage <https://www.ieee.org/conferences_events/conferences/publishing/templates.html>.
+"IEEE does not require a specific format for their conference articles".
+Thus, we dot not purport that the "compsoc" is a requirement for publishing conference papers with us.

 ## TOC